vidister/gimp-web/content/tutorials/Tone_Mapping_Using_GIMP_Levels/index.md

 A very common editing problem is how to lighten the shadows and midtones of an image without blowing out the highlights, which problem is very often encountered when dealing with photographs of scenes lit by direct sunlight.
 Precanned algorithms for accomplishing this task are often referred to as "shadow recovery" algorithms.
 But really these algorithms are special-purpose tone-mapping algorithms, which sometimes work pretty well, and sometimes not so well, depending on the algorithm, the image, and your artistic intentions for the image.

-This step-by-step tutorial shows you how to use GIMP's unbounded floating point Levels operations to recover shadow information &mdash; that is, add one or more stops of positive exposure compensation to an image's shadows and midtones &mdash; without blowing out or unduly compressing the image highlights.
+This step-by-step tutorial shows you how to use GIMP's unbounded floating point Levels operations to recover shadow information&mdash;that is, add one or more stops of positive exposure compensation to an image's shadows and midtones&mdash;without blowing out or unduly compressing the image highlights.
 The procedure is completely "hand-tunable" using masks and layers, and is as close as you can get to non-destructive image editing using high bit depth GIMP 2.9/2.10.

 <figure>
 <img src='power-lines.jpg' alt='power-lines'>